annaesvensson/yellow-parsedown/README.md

 [Download extension](https://github.com/annaesvensson/yellow-parsedown/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [Parsedown Extra 1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.
+This extension includes [Parsedown Extra 1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.

 ## Developer